Skip to main content

 Cheese Apple, Cherry Maple, Alder Hickory, Mesquite, Oak

 Looking for recipe inspiration?
-Try our smoked tri-tip recipe with oak or hickory, or experiment with mild fruit woods for our smoked cream cheese appetizer.
-For a crowd-pleasing side, our smoked mac and cheese pairs perfectly with any smoked meat.
+Try our smoked tri-tip recipe with oak or hickory, or experiment with mild fruit woods in our smoked cream cheese appetizer.
+Our smoked mac and cheese pairs perfectly with any smoked meat.

 Different regional BBQ setups showing Texas offset, Carolina whole hog, and Kansas City smokers